Skip to content

 Migration from AjaxForm

-This section provides information about migrating from AjaxForm to FetchIt.
+This section describes how to migrate from AjaxForm to FetchIt.

 Styles

 FetchIt does not register any styles.
-Therefore, your layout should already have styles for invalid fields and should add fetchit.frontend.input.invalid.class and fetchit.frontend.custom.invalid.class to the system settings.
+Your layout should already define styles for invalid field state and add them to the system settings fetchit.frontend.input.invalid.class and fetchit.frontend.custom.invalid.class.

 Notifications

-Unlike AjaxForm which has a jGrowl dependency in the box, we provide the ability to add any library or your own with a few lines of code.
+Unlike AjaxForm, which bundles jGrowl, FetchIt lets you add any notification library or your own with a few lines of code.

 Snippet call

-The FetchIt snippet kept the basic parameters intact, but we moved some of them to system settings.
+The FetchIt snippet keeps the main parameters the same; some have been moved to system settings.

 modx